back to top

 Bird in flight — field tour learning, Creative Hut

-Kerala & India: Wetlands, forests, and protected habitats with seasonal behaviour—perfect for dawn blinds, dusk trails, and bird migrations.
+Kerala & India: Wetlands, forests, and protected habitats with seasonal behaviour that are perfect for dawn blinds, dusk trails, and bird migrations.

 International exposure (advanced modules): Selected cohorts explore African savannah ecosystems (e.g., Maasai Mara, Serengeti) for high-impact storytelling opportunities.